Efficient and effective solutions for each project.

-All types of pipes are able to be installed with our system including upvc and poly pipe for fast and efficient installation or Hobas Jacking Pipes, Humes or Rocla Concrete Jacking Pipes or a steel sleeve can be used for larger bores which require continuous ground support.
+The Pezzimenti Trenchless system ensures all types of pipes are able to be installed, including uPVC and poly pipe for fast and efficient installation, and Hobas jacking pipes, Humes or Rocla concrete jacking pipes and steel sleeves, which can be used for larger bores requiring continuous ground support.

 Method 1: Free Boring

-In cohesive, stable clays, mudstone and rock, free boring is the most economical way for the installation of services as conventional pipes can be inserted into the bore.
-From our perspective, these are generally the simplest, as the bore self supports.
-Jacking pipes or a steel sleeve can still be inserted but not required for continuous ground support.
+Free boring offers an ideal way to install services utilising conventional pipes.
+In cohesive, stable clays, mudstone and rock, free boring is the most economical method of service installation as conventional pipes can be inserted into the bore.
+From our perspective, these types of installation are generally the simplest, as the bore self supports.
+Jacking pipes or a steel sleeve can still be inserted but are not required for continuous ground support.

 Method 2: Sleeve Boring